Addressing Subtle Words and Actions

 Where It Began and Where It Is Headed

 Dr. Misty grew up and currently lives in South Alabama.
 She lives about an hour south of Montgomery, which hosted several civil rights icons.
 Her childhood consisted of poverty and survival.
 She knew education was the only way out.
 As a black woman, she has experienced unconscious bias and racial microaggressions.
 This bias occurred in her pursuit of higher education and professional roles.
-She has had people ask to touch her hair, which implied that her hair was different, and they could touch it.
-She has experienced a store worker following her around in a store.
+She has had people ask to touch my hair, which implied that it was exotic or different, and they could touch it.
+She experienced store workers following her around in stores.
 Following her suggested that she did not belong.
 These experiences left her feeling terrible.
-Just imagine these types of behaviors and their impact on students of color.
+Just imagine these behaviors and their impact on Gen Z black girls/women.

-As an educator with over 20 years of experience, she has held various positions.
-She’s worked as a social caseworker, special education teacher, school administrator, and director of special education.
-From her expertise, she quickly learned that she needed to focus on the experiences of students of color.
-She addressed the calling on her life!
-The desire to promote effective learning and inclusion for children of color.
-There seems to be a gap in information on how educators reach these students.
-In March 2021, Mocha Sprout developed out of the desire to help educators achieve sustainable growth and become culturally responsive by creating new viewpoints.
-She is a thought leader, equity strategist, trainer, and coach.
-Her mission is to help others understand and transform their perspective of educating students of color.
+She has held various positions as an educator with over 20 years of experience.
+She worked as a social caseworker, special education teacher, school administrator, and director of special education.
+From her expertise, she quickly learned that there needs to be more focus on the experiences of Gen Z black girls/women.
+She addressed her calling: the desire to promote effective learning and inclusion for girls/women of color.
+There seems to be a gap in information on how unconscious bias impacts girls and women of color.
+In March 2021, Mocha Sprout was developed to help leaders and organizations achieve sustainable growth and become culturally responsive by creating new viewpoints.
+She is a thought leader, racial equity trainer, unconscious bias coach, and AI futurist.
+Her mission is to help others understand and transform their perspective of the impact of unconscious bias on girls and women of color at the intersection of learning, the workplace, and technology.

 The vision for Mocha Sprout is for one to move beyond the surface and rise higher to cultivate new perspectives.

-She is grateful to have the opportunity to improve the lives of students.
-For many, like her, it will be their only way out.
+I am grateful to have the opportunity to improve the lives of students.
+For many, like me, it will be one of many ways to address depression and mental health issues.
 On a personal note, she loves to read and travel.
 Also, she is a strong advocate for self-care.